General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Reduced variational formulations of Newtonian continuum theories

 with $n$ the outward pointing unit normal vector field to $ \varphi ( \partial \mathcal{B} )$ with respect to $g$ and where $\flat$ is the flat operator associated to $g$.
 In \eqref{Eulerian_continuum} $ \nabla $ is a torsion free covariant derivative and $ \operatorname{div}^ \nabla $ the associated divergence operator.
 For instance, one can choose the Levi-Civita covariant derivative associated to $g$ or the one associated to $\mathsf{c}$.
 In the latter case, the second to last term in \eqref{Eulerian_continuum} vanishes.
 The continuity equations $ \partial _t \varrho + \pounds _u \varrho =0$, $ \partial _t \varsigma + \pounds _u \varsigma =0$, and $ \partial _t \mathsf{c} + \pounds _u \mathsf{c} =0$ follow from \eqref{PF_Newtonian}.
 One also notices that \eqref{Eulerian_continuum} can be equivalently written as

 where the right hand side vanishes if $ \nabla $ is chosen as the Levi-Civita covariant derivative associated to $g$.
-The (1,1) tensor field density appearing on the left hand side takes the coordinate expression
+The (1,1) tensor field density, see Remark \ref{density_equal_nforms}, appearing on the left hand side takes the coordinate expression

 We refer to \cite{GBMaRa2012} for a detailed derivation of these equations.
 For motion in a fixed domain and in absence of $\mathsf{c}$, this formulation reduces to the Euler-Poincar\'e reduction on diffeomorphism groups, see \cite{HoMaRa1998}.